Avoidant personality disorder

 Treatment options

-A combined approach of psychotherapy and medication (usually antidepressants to help reduce sensitivity to rejection) is often ideal for those with avoidant personality disorder.
+A combined approach of talking therapy, known as psychotherapy, and medication (often used for depression and/or anxiety) can be ideal for those with avoidant personality disorder.
 Talking therapies allow you to understand your condition more and how it affects you.
 This alone can be incredibly helpful.

 Although a range of interventions exist, including DBT, CBT, IPT and Gestalt work, alongside Schema therapy and psychotherapy, it is my belief that regardless of intervention, it is the strength of the therapeutic relationship that is key to recovery.